baking-bread/boutique/README.md

 This project is currently in the initialisation phase and does not review nor accept merge requests.

+## Introduction

+A boutique is a small, specialized shop that offers a curated selection of products or services, typically focusing on unique, high-quality, or niche items.
+Boutiques stand out for their personalized shopping experience, exclusive inventory, and a focus on quality over quantity.

 ## Getting Started

 ### Prerequisites